wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 There's a lot to digest here, so let's break it down.

-Firstly we're setting up our Vonage client with credentials needed to make Voice calls, using a `Keypair` object and reading in the SSH file you can download when creating your Vonage application as the first argument, with the application ID as the second:
+Firstly we're setting up our Vonage client with our applicaton credentials we created earlier using a `Keypair` object and reading in the SSH key you downloaded as the first argument, with the application ID as the second:

 ```php
 $keypair = new Keypair(